zavolanlab/SplicingReprogramming/README.md

 ## Reproducing the data
 TODO: Add links and add/check version numbers

-> Bash is the recommended shell for the execution of all commands in this section.
-Commands may need
+> **Note:** Bash is the recommended shell for the execution of all commands in this section.
-> to be modified if executed from another shell.
+> Commands may need to be modified if executed from another shell.

 ### Pre-requisites
 This section lists the software requirements, as well as a description of the operating system and